PatrickAllenCooper/FM-LLM-Solver/paper_population/README.md

 ## Workflow / Usage

 Execute the steps in the following order.
-Ensure you are in the `FMLLMSolver/paper_population` directory.
+Ensure you are in the `FMLLMSolver/paper_population` directory and your environment is activated.

 ### 1. Data Fetching